-If you’ve had the opportunity to read David Ross’s book, “Teammate: My Journey in Baseball and a World Series for the Ages,” then you know he focuses the story on how learning to be a good teammate contributed not only to his success, but the success of his team.
-David was generous enough to answer a few questions for us after meeting with each of the students.
+Last year, we had the opportunity to interview 2016 World Series Champions Chicago Cubs former catcher, turned newly crowned Chicago Cubs manager, David Ross.
+If you’ve had the opportunity to read his book, “Teammate: My Journey in Baseball and a World Series for the Ages,” you know he focuses on how learning to be a good teammate contributed not only to his success, but the success of his team.
+We believe that message applies to your work, school, and most importantly, your relationship with your financial representative.

 What’s the most important characteristic you need to be a good teammate?
 Accountability.
 I think accountability is lacking in so many areas of life.
 When you’re on a team, being accountable to your teammates, whether you’re on or off the field, is an important one for me.